 Who Is Enrique Iglesias?

 Born in Spain in 1975, Enrique Iglesias is the son of popular Spanish singer Julio Iglesias.
 Iglesias grew up largely in Miami and began singing as a teenager.
 He released his self-titled debut album in 1995 and, like his subsequent studio works, proved to be a huge success.
-By early 2012, Iglesias had sold more than 60 million records worldwide.
-His most successful songs include "Bailamos," "Rhythm Divine," "Be With You," "Escape," "Maybe," "Don't Turn Off The Lights" and "Hero."
+Iglesias had sold more than 100 million records worldwide, with a string of hit songs like "Bailamos," "Rhythm Divine," "Be With You," "Escape," "Maybe," "Don't Turn Off The Lights" and "Hero."

 By the time he was a teenager, Iglesias had started to follow in his father's footsteps.
 His first live performance came in a production of Hello, Dolly! at his school, the prestigious Gulliver Private School in Miami.
 From there, he started writing and performing songs at various Miami restaurants with a small group of friends, all of which he kept secret from his parents.

 "It's not like I was looking for a record deal then," Iglesias later said.
 "I did it because I loved it.
 I never told anyone.
 For me it was a getaway to sing, one of those things I didn’t want anyone to screw up."